d3js-in-action-third-edition/code-files/chapter_03/README.md

 # Working with data

-This folder contains the completed files for the coding exercise of chapter 3.
-In this exercise, you finish building the bar graph started in chapter 2 while learning how to work with data in D3 projects.
+This folder contains the files for the coding exercise of chapter 3.
+In this exercise, you will finish building the bar graph started in chapter 2 while learning how to work with data in D3 projects.

 ## Techniques learned in this exercise